Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 		- Players can hover their crosshairs over a container to trigger and use the QuickLoot menu.
 	- [Skyrim Souls RE](https://www.nexusmods.com/skyrimspecialedition/mods/27859)
 		- Unpause most menus, drastically improving the flow of co-op, since other players that are not in control of menus can still move and interact with certain objects.
 This mod has been developed, for the most part, with Skyrim Souls active. ***Highly recommended***.
+		- ***Important***: To prevent a companion player's inventory (Container Menu) from closing when they are far away from player 1, open up the configuration file located locally at `SKSE/Plugins/SkyrimSoulsRE.ini` and change `bAutoCloseMenus` to ***false*** or adjust the other auto-close settings to your liking.
 	- [SSE Engine Fixes](https://www.nexusmods.com/skyrimspecialedition/mods/17230)
 		- Fixes many bugs present in vanilla Skyrim. ***Highly recommended***.
 	- [Super Fast Get Up Animation](https://www.nexusmods.com/skyrimspecialedition/mods/46714)